What Is a Floodlight? Definition, Types and Structure

 2. Light Source

 The light source is the core of the flood light.
-LED floodlights use LED flood light lamps, which are more energy-efficient and have a longer lifespan.
+LED floodlights use LED chip, which are more energy-efficient and have a longer lifespan.
 Halogen floodlights and fluorescent floodlights are other options, each with its pros and cons.

 3. Lens